greenboxal/doggohub/doc/ci/environments.md

 You could also use `$CI_BUILD_REF_SLUG` in `environment:url`, e.g.:
 `https://$CI_BUILD_REF_SLUG.review.example.com`.
 We use `$CI_ENVIRONMENT_SLUG`
-here because it is guaranteed to be unique, but if you're using a workflow like [GitLab Flow][gitlab-flow], collisions are very unlikely, and you may prefer environment names to be more closely based on the branch name - the example above would give you an URL like `https://100-do-the-thing.review.example.com`
+here because it is guaranteed to be unique, but if you're using a workflow like [DoggoHub Flow][doggohub-flow], collisions are very unlikely, and you may prefer environment names to be more closely based on the branch name - the example above would give you an URL like `https://100-do-the-thing.review.example.com`